pgorzelany/SwiftConfiguration/README.md

 ## Installation

-Just copy the SwiftConfiguration.swift file to your project.
+Just copy the SwiftConfigurationGenerator.swift file to your project.
 Since this is a build phase script there is currently no support for Cocoapods/Carthage/SwiftPM.

 ## Usage

-Copy the SwiftConfiguration.swift file into your project structure.
+Copy the SwiftConfigurationGenerator.swift file into your project structure.
 Add a new run script in the Build Phase:
 ```
-<PATH_TO_SWIFTCONFIGURATION.SWIFT>  <PATH_TO_CONFIGURATION_FILE.PLIST> <OUTPUT_PATH>
+<PATH_TO_SWIFTCONFIGURATION.SWIFT>  <PATH_TO_CONFIGURATION_FILE.PLIST> <GENERATED_WRAPPER_OUTPUT_PATH>
 ```

 Check the example project for an example build phase script.

 Example:
 ```
-../SwiftConfiguration.swift ${PROJECT_DIR}/Example/Configuration.plist ${PROJECT_DIR}/Example/ConfigurationProvider.swift
+../SwiftConfigurationGenerator.swift ${PROJECT_DIR}/Example/Configuration.plist ${PROJECT_DIR}/Example/SwiftConfiguration.generated.swift
 ```

 This will take the configuration file at ${PROJECT_DIR}/Example/Configuration.plist (input) validate the configuration file and generate a type safe wrapper over that file at ${PROJECT_DIR}/Example/ConfigurationProvider.swift (output).

+Add the generated file to your project sources so you can use it in your code.

 ## Configuration file format